 - Muscle pain and stiffness

 - Increased tension

 Typically, higher doses of short-acting benzodiazepines result in the most severe withdrawal symptoms; however, there has been little evidence to support consistency in all individuals who withdraw from benzodiazepines.
 Some individuals who withdraw from benzodiazepines can experience more severe symptoms, even with a short-term, low dosage of the drugs.
 Additionally, many people experience these symptoms in a wax and wane pattern of severity during several days and weeks of detox.
 This is unique to benzodiazepines, as withdrawal from most drugs reaches a peak, and decreases in intensity over the following days and weeks.
 Even with a gradual reduction of benzodiazepines, the effects and withdrawal symptoms can vary widely from one person to another, and this depends on the individual and the nature of his or her usage of benzodiazepines.

 Process of Benzodiazepine Detox

-Benzodiazepines detox is most always completed in a gradual tapering manner, in which doctors slowly reduce the dosage of benzodiazepines over a period of several weeks.
+Benzodiazepines detox is almost always completed in a gradual tapering manner, in which doctors slowly reduce the dosage of benzodiazepines over a period of several weeks.
 Typically, tapering is done at a rate of about 10% per week, although this can vary, depending on the individual and severity of his or her symptoms.
-It can also be difficult to gauge how to taper an individual since the symptoms have a tendency to wax and wane.
+It can also be difficult to gauge how to taper an individual since the symptoms tend to wax and wane.
 This could mean that one week, withdrawal symptoms may seem to be manageable, and the next week, an individual may be suffering from the most severe symptoms associated with benzodiazepine withdrawal.

-- One to four days after discontinuation of benzodiazepines often results in rebound effects, such as insomnia and increased anxiety
+- One to four days after discontinuation of benzodiazepines often results in rebound effects, such as insomnia and increased anxiety.

 - Blurred vision